floswald/floswald-source/content/project/Fertility/index.md

 ## Status

-- [x] Data Access: Confidential access data to the French Census via [CASD](https://www.casd.eu)
+- [x] Data Access: Confidential access data to the French Census
 - [x] Theory: We have a working model with joint location, fertility and housing choice.
 It delivers a closed form house price distribution in each city, equations for migration flows and an expression for the spending share on housing.
+- [x] Slides: available upon request
-- [ ] Data Analysis
+- [x] Data Analysis
 - [ ] Draft